jeremytammik/tbc/a/2013_pernickety.md

 }
 </pre>

-<p>And here is the code for the client, which facilitates the closure of its process upon the closure of the parent Revit process:</p>
+And here is the code for the client, which facilitates the closure of its process upon the closure of the parent Revit process:

 <pre class="prettyprint">
 protected override void OnStartup(StartupEventArgs args) {